OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Resource Server: hosts the user accounts
 - Authorization Server: verifies user identity and issues access tokens to the application

-Note: The API fulfills both the Resource Owner and Authorization Server roles.
+Note: The API fulfills both the Resource Server and Authorization Server roles.
 Therefore, we will refer to both as the API.

 <img src="Images/Chapters/0x04e/abstract_oath2_flow.png" width="400px" />